JetBrains-Research/overcoming/README.md

 *We use this app online and our data is stored on the server, also we use data from a pre-experimental questionnaire, and so one always places myDB.db and prior.csv files to the «calculations» folder manually.
-Note that the prior.csv file should contain two columns: username and set.
+Note that the prior.csv file should contain columns:
-Where username is participant's email and set is the name(s) of function(s) which are habitually used by a participant.*
+`username` with email,
+`months` of expertise with Python,
+`set` names with parenthesis and trough commas with no spaces, `exp` where zero is for those who has no sets and one is for participants of the main part of the experiment, `set_count` where the number of sets exposed by a participant is displayed.*

 ## Credits
 This project was made during a summer internship in [Machine Learning for